LiorSinai/liorsinai.github.io/_posts/2020-08-27-secant-mercator.md

 These proved to be very popular - people clearly did not like doing multiplication and division in the past.
 Using addition and subtraction in their place also made calculations less error prone, especially with successive calculations.

-Next, mathematicians extended these tables to other trigonometric function:[^correction]
+Next, mathematicians extended these tables to other trigonometric function:
 <figure class="post-figure">
 <img class="img-95"
     src="/assets/posts/secant-mercator/APN2002-table3-30deg.png"